 Sail in luxury and style

 The food on board Holland America Line's Nieuw Statendam is superb and there are 12 restaurants and cafes to choose from, where all your food (apart from speciality dining) is included.
-You'll enjoy dining in a choice of venues, from the elegant two-tier dining room to more intimate culinary experiences at Rudi's Sel de Mer (a French bistro serving seafood specialities), the Pinnacle Grill steakhouse or the Pan-Asian Tamarind.
+You'll enjoy dining in a choice of venues, from the elegant two-tier dining room to more intimate culinary experiences at Rudi's Sel de Mer (a French bistro serving seafood specialities, which Hairy Biker Dave Myers, who has holidayed on the ship himself, describes as "stunning"), the Pinnacle Grill steakhouse or the Pan-Asian Tamarind.
 There are draught lager and continental snacks at the Grand Dutch Cafe, and more informal fare at the Lido Marketplace, Italian-style Canaletto and the new york Deli & Pizza.

 Your ship boasts spacious and stylish staterooms, a breathtaking central atrium and fantastic entertainment, including the Main Stage, which hosts BBC Earth Frozen Planet and Planet Earth II concerts; The Lincoln Centre Stage, for classical music; Billboard onboard for 50 years of chart hits; and the incredible BB King's Blues Club at Music Walk.
 There's also a fitness centre, greenhouse spa and salon, and two-tier lido deck with an outdoor cinema screen.